Do RTK/PPK drones give you better results than GCPs?

 RTK drones - relant on a link

-With a data-link connection, such as GSM or Wi-Fi, a RTK drone will connect to a base station or a virtual reference station (VRS) via the laptop which controls the flight.
-The camera positions are calculated in real-time, referring to these ground reference whose location is accurately measured for a long period of time.
-The calculation helps correct the camera positions up to 2 to 3 centimetres of accuracy, both horizontal and vertical.
+With a data-link connection, such as GSM or Wi-Fi, an RTK drone will connect to a base station or a virtual reference station (VRS) via the laptop which controls the flight.
+The camera positions are calculated in real-time, referring to ground references, the locations of which are accurately measured for a long period of time.
+The calculation helps correct the camera positions up to two to three centimetres of accuracy, both horizontal and vertical.

 However, things do not always work perfectly.
-People who often work on site may encounter interrupted connections which interfere the real-time corrections for camera positions.
+People working on site may encounter interrupted connections which interfere the real-time corrections for camera positions.
 The system gives float solutions or even gets back to standalone mode.
-The camera positions are RTK-float, indicating a big uncertainty of the corrections.
+The camera positions are RTK-float, indicating a big uncertainty around the corrections.
 The accuracy will again be tens of centimetres for RTK-float, or even up to meters of accuracy as you would get from non-RTK flights.
 In this case, you can perform the computation referring the ground reference afterward with a PPK drone.